Athletics at the 2008 Summer Olympics – Men's 100 metres: Competition format

 The event retained the same basic four round format introduced in 1920: heats, quarterfinals, semifinals, and a final.
 The "fastest loser" system, introduced in 1968, was used again to ensure that the quarterfinals and subsequent rounds had exactly 8 runners per heat; this time, the system was used in both the heats and quarterfinals.

 The first round consisted of 10 heats, each with 8 or 9 athletes.
 The top three runners in each heat advanced, along with the next ten fastest runners overall.
 This made 40 quarterfinalists, who were divided into 5 heats of 8 runners.
 The top three runners in each quarterfinal advanced, with one "fastest loser" place.
 The 16 semifinalists competed in two heats of 8, with the top four in each semifinal advancing to the eight-man final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to the competition, the existing world record, Olympic record, and world leading time were as follows:

-The following new world and Olympic records were set during this competition.
+The following new world and Olympic records were set during the competition: